Essentials for a new baby

 All three of my babies would spit up milk after a feed - and this is completely normal - so a playmat that just wipes free of any mess is imperative.

 We love our Henlee Quilted Playmat.
 It is a padded playmat made of vegan (faux) leather so you can just wipe it down with a cloth.
-It is padded for your babies comfort and easy to move around - we take ours outside for picnics and fresh air.
+It is lightly padded for your babies comfort and easy to move around - we take ours outside for picnics and fresh air.
 It is also convenient to take to a friends house - you know, the ones who don't yet have kids and you're wondering where on earth you'll put your baby down!

 Baby Bath Time